 Historic records show the first mentions of Carnival celebrations in local newspapers as early as the late 19th century, so it’s fair to say they know what they’re doing.
 They also, proudly, claim this is the best Carnaval in the country.
 Well, publicity stunt or not, I guess you have to see it for yourself and find out.

-I feel like I’m always mentioning Podence when it comes to Carnaval and I confess I might be slightly obsessed with how they do it in this little town in the North.
+I feel like I’m always talking about Podence when people ask me about Carnaval in Portugal and I confess I might be slightly obsessed with how they do it in this little town in the North.

 They call it the most genuine Carnaval in Portugal.
 If not that, it is, at least, one of the most intriguing and original Mardi Gras celebrations in the country.